Tanner253/React-City-Explorer/README.md

 ## Overview
 users can see a map of location searched by user

+# User Stories
+Given that a user enters a valid location in the input, When the user clicks the "Explore!" button, Then the latitude and longitude will be displayed on the page.

 ## Getting Started
 git clone project
 npm i project